 A subscription to The Pen Woman is just one benefit of NLAPW membership.
 Non member subscriptions are available for $25 per year.
 Subscribe now through our secure payment system and receive the Spring 2013 issue, hot off the press, and upcoming issues for a year.
 To buy multiple copies of the current issue, change the quantity in your cart through our secure payment system.

-Spring 2014 issue of the Pen Woman Magazine
+Summer 2014 issue of the Pen Woman Magazine

 To purchase multiple copies of any issue, add to cart and adjust number on the payment screen.
 Pricing will adjust accordingly.
 Past issues may also be ordered; please add a note on the date of the issue when you order.